 Back in March, I started doing intermittent fasting(IF) and I have had great results.
 Since then I have gotten many questions from friends and co-workers about it.
-Most of the questions are about the health benefits and why I started, and how it could work for them.
+Most of the questions are about the health benefits of intermittent fasting, why I started, and how it could work for them.

 When I started I didn’t put much thought into it, it was just something I wanted to try out.
 I only did a little research before jumping in.
 Since then I have read a lot about the health benefits and I now feel great.